Brand Coverage · Toshiba · TOS

 Is this a consumer aircon service page?

-No. This page is about technician and FM support around commercial Toshiba equipment.
+No. This page is about technician and FM use around commercial Toshiba equipment.
 It does not imply consumer-service advertising or OEM affiliation.

 Brand names are referenced descriptively for equipment commonly maintained in commercial facilities.
 OEM affiliation or authorisation is not implied unless separately stated.